igordot/msigdbr/README.md

 The goal of `msigdbr` is to provide MSigDB gene sets:

-* for multiple frequently studied species
+* for various frequently studied model organisms
 * in an R-friendly format (a data frame in a "long" format with one gene per row)
-* as gene symbols and Entrez Gene IDs
+* as both gene symbols and Entrez Gene IDs
-* that can be used in a script without requiring additional files
+* that can be used and shared in a script without requiring additional files

-Using MSigDB v6.1 (released October 2017).

 ## Installation